Design Tips for How to Get a Shaker-Style Kitchen

 Modern cabinet makers continue to build the Shaker door the same way the Shakers did, with five-piece construction—one piece for the flat center panel and four additional pieces that make up the frame.

-Everything is Practical
+In a Shaker-Style Kitchen, Everything is Practical

 For the Shakers who didn’t build anything that wasn’t practical, this construction method prevented warping and gave the doors superior strength.
 And it still does that today.